Laapata: Critical reception

-Awards and nominations
+The drama was criticized for some scenes (the "harassment accusation" scene in episode 1) and for the iconic slap scene between Falak and Daniyal.
+However, after a few episodes when the harassment scene was cleared up by Geeti's character, it was actually praised for its positive messaging.
+On its premiere, it received mixed reviews due to the storyline going in too many directions but was heavily praised for its direction.

+A reviewer from MERA FM 107.4 criticized the "poor and cliched" storyline and Ayeza Khan's acting, calling her character "problematic", and expressed concern over the drama's portrayal of harassment allegations.

 Soundtrack

 The official soundtrack of the serial was performed by Kiran Waseem and Tehseen W. Chishty on the lyrics of Wardah Lodhi.
 The music composition was done by Farhan Zameer.
 Beside the official soundtrack, the soundtracks of the channel's former serials such as "Aaj Rang Hai" of Ullu Baraye Farokht Nahi and "Khabar-e-tahayyur-e-ishq sun, na junoon raha na pari rahi" of Deewana were played in the background during the course of the episodes.

 Production

 Background and development

 After the success of the Ramadan special play Chupke Chupke, Ayeza Khan revealed that she would be starring in another serial alongside Sarah Khan, Ali Rehman Khan, and Gohar Rasheed.
 Khizar Idrees, who previously served as a cinematographer of the 2017 film Verna and the production house's dramas Sang-e-Mar Mar and Aangan, was chosen to direct the series and also wrote the story of the series.